danishnisar9541/proof-of-concept/README.md

 1 ) Activate Camera and Microphone

-        Just click on 'Activate Camera and Microphone' button and record your videos.
+        Just click on 'Activate Camera and Microphone' button and than click on 'Get Permission' to request for permission to access microphone & camera, than click on 'Start' to start recording and after recording click on 'Stop'.

 2 ) Activate Microphone